-You can leverage on this capability to customize command assignment for productivity programs on your PC.
+You can leverage this capability to customize command assignments for productivity programs on your PC.
 If you would rather create a profile for a game on your PC manually, here is the procedure you need to follow:

 Step 1: Open the LGS on your PC and navigate to the home window for the input device.
 Next, select Customize buttons, Customize G-keys or Customize Function keys depending on the device model.